jorgecarleitao/pyglet-gui/README.md

 Main features
 --------------

-* Implements the controller-viewer pattern.
+* Implements a controller-viewer pattern.

-    Pyglet-gui uses the concept of "Controllers" to handle events and "Widgets" to draw.
+    Pyglet-gui uses the concept of "controllers" to handle window events and "viewers" to draw.

-    It provides both low-level interfaces, such as two-state controllers, and end-user interfaces, such as buttons,
+    We provide both low-level interfaces such as two-state controllers, and end-user interfaces such as buttons, both of which designed to be extended to the user's need.

-    which can be further extended.
+    For example, a Button is a subclass of a two-state controller and a viewer.

 * Use of Mixins

     Pyglet-gui uses mixins for extending functionality of viewers and controllers.
-    This minimizes repetition and increases code reusability.
+    This increases code reusability and modularity.

+    For example, you add mouse hovering behaviour to a button by mixin a Button with a HoveringMixin.

 * Implements an abstraction for graphical appearance

     Pyglet-gui uses the concept of "theme", on which each (static) resource is defined in a JSON file.
-    This file is loaded into a "theme" that is used by widgets to load resources.
+    This file is loaded into a list of factories, a Theme, and viewers can load specific resources by choosing the factory they want by a path.

-    This decouples the laying out of elements from its graphical appearance.
-You can create your own themes, or extend the existing one.
+    For example, a Button chooses the path

+        def get_path(self):
+            path = ['button']
+            if self.is_pressed():
+                path.append('down')
+            else:
+                path.append('up')
+            return path

+    and the factory produces a vertex list and a texture from the specifications in the JSON file.

 Installation
 --------------